MediaBrowser/MediaBrowser.Kodi/README.txt

-Basic Movie functinality is working now.
+Basic Movie functionality is working now.

 If you want to play, download and install PleXBMC.